freddielore/paginate/README.md

 <h1>Paginate.js</h1>

 <p>Paginate.js transforms an absurdly long, boring list into an organized group of items with letter pagination.
-Supported lists include unordered lists and lists nested/wrapped inside any elements including divs.</p>
+Supported lists include unordered lists and lists nested/wrapped inside any elements including divs.
+See <a href="projects.techtalkshq.com/paginate-js/">demos and examples</a>.</p>